abehara2/GotMask/ReadMe.md

 The capture is segmented into two segments for hand detection which was passed through a CNN built with ```Tensorflow``` and ```Keras```.
 The transfer learning model is held in the ```./detect/Tensorflow/model.h5``` file if you want to run your own glove detection for a project.

  The mask detection is done with a HAAR Cascade Classifier implemented in ```OpenCV```.
 It tracks the mouth and frontal face and if there is a mouth contained in the frontal face it identifies the person as unmasked.
-If two gloves and a masked face are detected in the frame, the system will print out that all safety checks have passed. <br/>
+If two gloves and a masked face are detected in the frame, the system will print out that all safety checks have passed.
+The standalone python script can be found in ```./detect/Final/detect_isolated.py``` if you want to run this code without the hardware<br/>

 ![gif](media/shortened.gif)